9 Ways to Lower Your Child Care Costs

 Tax Credits

-Once tax season rolls around, you can use the Child and Dependent Care Tax Credit to get some money back for the previous year’s child care costs and to help offset future child care expenses.
-This credit is available to taxpayers who need child care in order to work, look for a job or attend school full-time and have an adjusted gross income of less than $438,000.
-The credit gives you up to $4,000 for one qualifying dependent (up to $8,000 for two or more qualifying dependents) and must be claimed on Form 2441 when filing your taxes.
+It’s available to taxpayers who need childcare in order to work, look for a job or attend school full-time and have an adjusted gross income of less than $438,000.
+The credit gives you up to $4,000 for one qualifying dependent and up to $8,000 for two or more qualifying dependents.
+To claim it, you’ll need to fill out Form 2441 when filing your taxes (make sure you keep all your childcare receipts!).

 Affordable child care options

-While daycare centers and nannies have historically been the best known child care choices for American families, they’re not necessarily the most cost-effective for families on a budget.
-Here are some high quality child care options that typically cost much less:
+While daycare centers and nannies have historically been the most well-known childcare options in the US, they’re not necessarily the most cost-effective for families on a budget.
+Here are some childcare options that provide the same level of high-quality care but typically cost much less:

 Co-op Daycare

 All of the parents in the co-op share the responsibility and cost of running the daycare, including some parents acting as members of the board of directors.
 Keep in mind that most co-op parents put in about four to eight hours of volunteer time per week, so this may not be a viable option for parents with limited work flexibility.
-Aside from the lower cost, a key benefit of parent co-ops is the close interaction with your child and their classmates in their school setting.
+Aside from the lower cost, a key benefit of parent co-ops is the close interaction you get with your child and their classmates.

 In-Home Daycare